EngoEngine/engoengine.github.io/tutorials/_posts/2016-04-09-hello-world.md

 }
 {% endhighlight %}

-More speficially, an instance of the `RenderSystem` is added to the `World` of this specific `Scene`.
+More specifically, an instance of the `RenderSystem` is added to the `World` of this specific `Scene`.

 > ##### Do you recall?
 > Each `Scene` has only **one** `World`.
 And this `World` is a collection of systems and entities.

 #### Adding the Entity
 After we've added the `RenderSystem` to the `World`, we are now ready to create our `Entity` and add it as well.
-We shal begin by defining our `City` struct:
+We shall begin by defining our `City` struct:

 {% highlight go %}
 type City struct {